What Does California Sober Mean: Building a Sustainable Sober Lifestyle

 Is California Sober Right for You?

-• Am I using cannabis to avoid emotional pain or stress?
+• Am I using cannabis to avoid stress or emotional discomfort?

 Need Help Navigating Sobriety Options?
 Talk to experts who understand harm reduction and semi sobriety.